adarsh-crafts/adarsh-crafts.github.io/README.md

 - Applied **QLoRA**-based fine-tuning for **parameter-efficient adaptation**, demonstrating potential for personalized dialogue systems and low-resource model customization.

-**Reimplementing a LLaMA-style Transformer from Scratch in PyTorch** _[GitHub](https://github.com/adarsh-crafts/llama-llm-from-scratch)_
+**Reimplemented a LLaMA-style Transformer from Scratch in PyTorch** _[GitHub](https://github.com/adarsh-crafts/llama-llm-from-scratch)_

 - Developed an **educational reimplementation of a modern LLaMA-inspired large language model**, constructed entirely from first principles in PyTorch.